 Regardless of the timing of their divorce process, divorced, separated, or unmarried parents may also face issues related to allegations of possibly withholding the child credit stimulus payments, which the legal custodial parent may be entitled to receive.

 At Jacobs Berger, LLC, our attorneys have extensive experience helping clients across Madison, Randolph, Tewksbury, Morristown, and the greater Morris County area to favorable and successfully value and divide marital assets and debts of all kinds.
 Our unique approach focuses on helping our clients build a secure foundation for their new life, rather than tearing down the many things they have worked so hard to build during the course of their marriage.

-Call our office today for a confidential and comprehensive case assessment with a member of our qualified legal staff if you have questions or are concerned about whether you or your former spouse is entitled to these stimulus funds or discuss any other family law related matter.
+Call our office today for a strategic planning session with a member of our qualified legal staff if you have questions or are concerned about whether you or your former spouse is entitled to these stimulus funds or discuss any other family law related matter.

 Stimulus Disbursement Based on Most Recent Tax Filings in 2018 or 2019

 Based on a person’s federal income tax return from 2018 or 2019, the maximum payment amount through the program is:

 - $2,400 for married couples who filed a joint tax return, and

 - $500 for each minor child residing in the household.